sr01/gl9001-esphome/README.md

 # gl9001-esphome

 Galcon 9001BT irrigation controller component for [ESPHome](https://esphome.io/index.html).
+Designed for ESP32 which has a built-in support for wifi and bluetooth.

 ## How to build?